basecamp/campfire-bot-kit/README.md

 Creating a Campfire bot is as simple as replying to a request with either text or an image.
 This reply will be posted directly into the room from which the bot was either mentioned or pinged.
-Alternatively, you can have your bot post to a room on it's own accord by using the bot-specific URLs that are listed in Campfire in the bot section.
+Alternatively, you can have your bot post to a room on its own accord by using the bot-specific URLs that are listed in Campfire in the bot section.

 This repository contains a simple Ruby bot that can be used as a starting point